 3. Supported Cobra Pose

-Place the Prana Half Bolster under the bottom of your rib cage to support a cobra pose.
+Place the Mini Prana Bolster under the bottom of your rib cage to support a cobra pose.
 You can straighten your arms, or bend your elbows for an easier modification.

 Focus on extending your spine, not compressing the low back, by drawing your heart forward.
 Hold this pose for 1-3 minutes.